 “One should take control of their own professional development,” said Howard.
 “If something looks interesting down the aisle, talk to that tech who is working on it.
 Laboratorians can interact with other benches to learn more and improve their conversational skills.
 Take opportunities to learn on other benches and get cross-training in the lab.
 This shows one’s supervisor that they are interested and want to be involved, which can result in leading future projects.”

 “Take advantage of any non-technical training the laboratory institution may have,” suggested Berrada.
 “Be proactive in seeking out those opportunities.
 Go to conferences and talk to other professionals.
 One should get outside of their comfort zone.”

 Similarly, Guthertz added, “When going to a conference, go to a couple of sessions that are different from what one does.
 It will help one expand one’s knowledge.”

 Lastly, Guthertz advised, “Laboratorians should keep a notebook in their lab coat pocket and write things down.
 One will learn skills and information from someone who has been on the bench for decades—that may not be found in textbooks.
 Plus, read whenever possible.
 The more one reads, the more comfortable they will feel with the topic.”

-Career Conversations for the Clinical and Public Health Laboratory Scientist is a twice-quarterly discussion on career advancement in clinical and public health laboratories.
+Career Conversations for the Medical and Public Health Laboratory Scientist is a twice-quarterly discussion on career advancement in clinical and public health laboratories.
 Members of ASM’s Clinical Microbiology Mentoring Subcommittee (CMMS) will invite guests from clinical and public health microbiology laboratories to discuss topics specific to the laboratory.
 The CMMS’ goal is to help others learn more about the profession and advance their careers in the clinical or public health microbiology laboratory.

 The CMMS provides career advancement activities for those new to the field of clinical or public health microbiology.
 Its roster of mentors is available to answer any career advancement questions you have.